-The followings are entities that have had transactions with related party during the periods covered in the consolidated financial statements.
+The followings are entities that have had transactions with Group during the periods covered in the consolidated financial statements.

-Name of related party Relationship with the Group Allsor Technology Corporation The entity's chairman is the second immediate family member of the chairman of the Company Yang Plus Corporation The entity's chairman is the second immediate family member of the chairman of the Company Yangtek Corporation The entity's chairman is the second immediate family member of the chairman of the Company Tvsoga Co., Ltd. The entity's chairman is the second immediate family member of the chairman of the Company Shenzhen Recon Health care Cloud Techco., Ltd. Associate
+Name of related party Relationship with the Group Allsor Technology Corporation (Allsor) The entity's chairman is the second immediate family member of the chairman of the Company ALLSOR TECHNOLOGY LIMITED (ALLSOR HK) The entity's chairman is the second immediate family member of the chairman of the Company Yangtek Corporation The entity's chairman is the second immediate family member of the chairman of the Company Tvsoga Co., Ltd. The entity's director is the second immediate family member of the chairman of the Company Shenzhen Recon Health care Cloud Techco., Ltd. Associate